CaptSAH/IntroAWSScaleLab/README.md

 # Task 5: Use shell variables to execute multiple stacks with one call
 In this task, you will put it all together by creating multiple custom stacks with a single executable.
-1. Create a shell script in the language of your choice to incorporate the aws cloudformation create-stack call into a loop that could be repeated for a series of team names - lions, tigers, bears, and turtles
+1. Create a shell script in the language of your choice to incorporate the AWS CloudFormation create-stack call into a loop that could be repeated for a series of team names - lions, tigers, bears, and turtles

    Here is a powershell example:
 ```powershell